What is Sneezing Blood?

 Your dog is the original sticky beak; they are always poking their nose in places to see what is there, huffing and snuffling as they do.
 Sometimes they sniff up pointed seed grains that can lodge in their nasal area which causes them to sneeze repeatedly to try and remove it, which often causes bleeding.

 Allergies can also promote sneezing bouts that can, in turn, cause bleeding.
 The allergy is usually a seasonal occurrence, such as late spring and early summer when all the plant and grass pollen is floating around.
 Other allergens can be cigarette smoke or commonly used cleaning products used around the house.
+For most, allergic reactions will not cause nasal bleeding.

 Tooth and Gum Problems